 After you've terminated your demat account, you can apply to close your trading account as well.
 Take a photocopy and acquire a stamped acknowledgement from your DP when you submit the account closure application for your records.

 This isn't so much of a problem with cash equities, but it's a challenge with futures and options.
 The open futures and options positions in your trading account in this circumstance cannot be transferred to another broker.
 Before the account may be canceled, you must close these positions to zero.
-A better option is to close your account and start over with a new monthly F&O contract with a new broker.
+A better option is to close your account and start over with a new monthly F&O contract with a new online stock broker.